Amahoro Stadium

 The Amahoro Stadium (Stade Amahoro; Stade Amahoro; Kinyarwanda for "Peace Stadium"), officially known as Amahoro National Stadium, is a multi-purpose stadium in the Gasabo district of Kigali, Rwanda.
 With a capacity of 45,508, it is the largest stadium in Rwanda and hosts football matches, concerts, and public events.
-Amahoro stadium was given that name (home of the Amavubi Stars) due to it being the home of Rwanda's National Team Amavubi.
+Amahoro stadium was given that name (home of the Amavubi Stars) due to it being the home of Rwanda's national team.